 As high blood pressure is a risk factor for heart disease.
 The healthy fats found in these seeds help lower LDL (bad) cholesterol levels while increasing HDL (good) cholesterol levels, thus reducing the risk of heart disease and stroke.

-study was also conducted on 22 participants that noticed a decrease in bad cholesterol.
+A study was also conducted on 22 participants that noticed a decrease in bad cholesterol.

 Weight Management